drewwalton19216801/pulse-config-z506/README.md

 # pulse-config-z506
 PulseAudio configuration for 5.1 channel audio with the Logitech z506 speaker system.

-Also works with PipeWire using pipewire-pulse.
+## PipeWire configuration
+You can find this same configuration for PipeWire here: [pipewire-config-z506](https://github.com/drewwalton19216801/pipewire-config-z506)

 ## About
 This PulseAudio configuration is specifically tuned for the Logitech z506 in 5.1 channel mode.
 It incorporates the following settings: